huyptruong/stack_exchange_elt/workinglog.md

+# 4/9/2025
+Added a virtual environment

+Improve the web scraping code with pagination capabiltiy

+# 12/11/2024

+Talk with Bobby about him leading the sessions.

+# 12/2/2024

+How to add comments to the pull request.
+* The shorter the commit, the more likely I will get feedback from the reviewer.

+Watch out for the API rate limit on stack exchange
+* Bobby thinks it's per credential.
+* Why don't we just create 10 ghosts account for the workaround.

+End-goal Objective
+1. What are the questions with the most scores?
+2. What are the answers to those questions?
+3. Who provided those answers
+  * We assume that these people are experts in the field of landscaping and gardening.
+  * We'll reach out to them to validate our list of ideas.

+Nice-to-have goal:
+* Create a chatbot to answer questions using LLM technology.

+Question: What do people do as the data keep changing.

+So we agreed that since the size of the gardening se is small, we're just gonna run the code everytime to get the latest data.
+At some point it's not going to be sustainable for us, and we'll come back to partitioning or incremental extraction.

+## Next step
+* Show Bobby the partition example that I learned from my Data Engineering course sometime ago.
+* Update the scraper to have id fields and run the code (try increasing it to 10, 100, etc., measure the run time, see if we have any rate limit error)
+* Look into Athena, Bobby would love to see me presenting Athena.
+* Study dbt

+Set up metric and progress tracker

 # 11/25/2024

 We want to store data in a way so that we don't lose any critical information and we can come back to it.